zerebos/BetterDiscordAddons/Plugins/BetterFormattingRedux/README.md

  - BeardDesign#6223 - The CSS for the toolbar is a modified version of the CSS written by BeardDesign creator of Beard's Material Design Theme, a theme for BetterDiscord.
 His theme is compatible with several plugins so be sure to check it out [here](http://www.beard-design.com/discord-material-theme).

 ## Changelog

+#### 1.1.4

+ - Added the ability to swap the toolbar (and the arrow) from the right hand side to the left hand side (by popular demand)
+ - Added in the features promised last time, I made a goof and committed the wrong file
+ - Update description

 #### 1.1.3